The intersection of subgroups in free groups and linear programming: Introduction

+It is worthwhile to mention that our construction of the Stallings graph $\Gamma(H_2^*)$ in part~(c) of Theorem~\ref{th1} is somewhat succinct (cf. the definition of succinct representations of graphs, see \cite{PCC}) in the sense that, despite the fact that the size of $\Gamma(H_2^*)$ could be doubly exponential, we are able to give a description of $\Gamma(H_2^*)$ in exponential time.
+In particular, the vertices of $\Gamma(H_2^*)$ are represented by exponentially long bit strings and the edges of $\Gamma(H_2^*)$ are drawn in blocks.
+As a result, we can find out in exponential time whether two given vertices of $\Gamma(H_2^*)$ are connected by an edge.

 In view of Theorem~\ref{th1}, it is of interest to look at two properties of finitely generated subgroups of free groups introduced by Dicks and Ventura \cite{DV}.
-Recall that a finitely generated subgroup $H$ of a free group $F$ is called {\em compressed}, see \cite{DV}, if, for every subgroup $K$ of $F$, we have $\brr(H) \le \brr(K)$.
+Recall that a finitely generated subgroup $H$ of a free group $F$ is called {\em compressed}, see \cite{DV}, if, for every subgroup $K$ of $F$ such that $H \subseteq K$, we have $\brr(H) \le \brr(K)$.
 A finitely generated subgroup $H$ of a free group $F$ is called {\em inert}, see \cite{DV}, if for every subgroup $K$ of $F$, one has $\brr(H\cap K ) \le \brr(K)$.
 It is immediate from the definitions that every inert subgroup is compressed.
 The problem whether every compressed subgroup is inert is stated by Dicks and Ventura \cite{DV} and it is still unresolved.

 We say that a finitely generated subgroup $H$ of a free group $F$ is {\em strongly inert} if, for every subgroup $K$ of $F$, we have $\brr(H, K ) \le \brr(K)$.
 Clearly, a strongly inert subgroup is inert.
-It would be of interest to find an example, if it exists, to distinguish between these two classes of inert and strongly inert subgroups and, more generally, to find a finitely generated subgroup $H$ of $F$ such that $\sup \{ \tfrac{\brr (H \cap K)}{\brr (H) \brr (K) } \} < \sigma(H)$, where the supremum, as before, is taken over all finitely generated noncyclic subgroups $K$ of $F$.
-Another natural question is to find an algorithm that computes this number $\sup \{ \tfrac{\brr (H \cap K)}{\brr (H) \brr (K) } \}$, which could be called the Hanna Neumann coefficient of $H$.
+It would be of interest to find an example, if it exists, to distinguish between these two classes of inert and strongly inert subgroups and, more generally, to find a finitely generated noncyclic subgroup $H$ of $F$ such that